cooperthompson/us-core-patient-data-feed/spec.md

   - `result-available`: A result has become available (e.g., preliminary or finalized)
   - `result-amend`: An existing result has been amended (e.g., corrected or updated)

+Notes:

-Note: Servers are responsible for determining how to identify these events based on their specific implementation.
+- Servers are responsible for determining how to identify these events based on their specific implementation.
+- Triggering events may not result in a change in the resource content.

 The triggering event codes above are defined in the `http://hl7.org/fhir/us/core/CodeSystem/trigger` CodeSystem.